gamesbook/protograf/docs/source/customised_shapes.rst

       - *cx* and *cy* - set the centroid position
       - *side* - ``3`` cm i.e. all sides are equal
+      - *stroke_width* - set the thickness of the Triangle's border line
       - *fill* - set the area color
       - *title* - set the text below the Triangle; note that the x-position is centred below the centroid